 Using a service like InstaCart, which either delivers your groceries or has them for pickup at your local grocery store, would be a good option if you are tempted when walking down the grocery store aisles.

 So yes, you can successfully combine both of these programs.
 It is not automatic though, and it will take a little bit of work, but good changes will happen if you stick with it!

-I have personally never done Weight Watchers and am on a medical-grade Keto AIP diet.
+Sign up for Weight Watchers here if you haven’t yet.
+I am on a medical-grade Keto AIP diet.
 Eating Keto has helped to heal my gut, which has helped me to heal from some of my food allergies.

 Here are a few of my favorite Keto-friendly recipes